Parliamentary.ai

 Overview

-This bill mandates the Prime Minister to request an extension to the Article 50 deadline (initially March 29th, 2019) for the UK's withdrawal from the European Union, if Parliament hasn't approved a withdrawal agreement by February 26th, 2019.
-The proposed extension is to December 31st, 2019, unless Parliament amends the motion to suggest a different date.
+This bill mandates the Prime Minister to request an extension to the Article 50 deadline for the UK's withdrawal from the European Union if Parliament hasn't approved a withdrawal agreement by February 26th, 2019.
+The proposed extension is to December 31st, 2019, unless Parliament amends the motion to specify a different date.

 Description

-• Mandatory Motion: If Parliament doesn't approve a deal by February 26th, the Prime Minister must table a motion to request an extension until December 31st, 2019.
+• If the House of Commons doesn't approve the withdrawal agreement, the Prime Minister must propose a motion to extend Article 50 to December 31st, 2019.

 Government Spending